whitneyburton/portfolios/students/1610-back/amara-lovato/template.markdown

 To Edilene Cruz:
 Edilene, your incredible resilience and hard work are an inspiration to me.
 Your always positive and encouraging attitude made many of us keep moving forward in this challenging experience.
 You are a very caring person with a big heart, always asking us how we were doing and sharing with us resources and even pairing sessions in your committed will to help us.
 I am positive that you will be successful in your goal to become a great developer because you are not only smart and resourceful but also a one-of-a-kind team member.

+To Annie Wolff:
+Annie, I love that you are always eager to help us and you have a unique way to do it.
+You are always active listening (never assuming things), you support us to find the solutions for ourselves, you never use advance words that can make us feel behind and you have always nice words to encourage us.
+You are an advance coder but always humble so that makes you even better from my perspective.
+Your cheerfulness and energy in the group makes a big positive difference, you make us laugh with your authenticity and fresh personality.
+You are a great human asset for the Turing community, I see you in the soon future becoming a great programmer and an awesome mentor.
+I feel very lucky to have met you!

 ### Being a Community Member

 From Edilene Cruz: